ionic-team/ionic-portals/website/docs/for-android/tutorials/auth-token-example.md

   const newTokens =
     /* Values from Login */

-    Portals.publish(topic, newTokens);
+  publish(topic, newTokens);
 };

 login();
 ```

-To subscribe to the topic, call `PortalsPlugin.subcribe()` after loading the Portal.
+To subscribe to the topic, call `subcribe` after loading the Portal.

 <Tabs
 defaultValue="kt"